lumaxis/snippet-copy/README.md

 ### Copy Snippet as Markdown Code Block

 Copies the currently selected snippet without leading indentation and automatically wraps it in a [fenced Markdown code block](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).
+The code block can automatically include the language identifier for automatic syntax highlighting on some websites or tools.
+See below for details.

 ## Options